noah978/noah978.github.io/resume.md

 **CIO of Building the Bridges Community Services**

-As the founding CIO of the organization I set up the internal IT infrastructure and was the sole developer of the website, [btbcs.org](https://btbcs.org).
+As the founding CIO of the organization, I set up the internal IT infrastructure and was the sole developer of the website, [btbcs.org](https://btbcs.org).
 Through this process I worked heavily with a variety of common web technologies:

 * Google Workspace
 * Docker
 * PHP, HTML, JS, CSS
+* Ruby

 **Student Programmer at Albion College**